Carry flag: Vs. borrow flag

-While the carry flag is well-defined for addition, there are two ways in common use to use the carry flag for subtraction operations.
+While there is universal agreement on the meaning of the carry flag for addition, there are two opposite conventions in common use for its meaning during subtraction.

 The first uses the bit as a borrow flag, setting it if a<b when computing a−b, and a borrow must be performed.
 If a≥b, the bit is cleared.
 A subtract with borrow (SBB) instruction will compute a−b−C = a−(b+C), while a subtract without borrow (SUB) acts as if the borrow bit were clear.
 The 6800, 680x0, 8051, 8080/Z80, and x86 families (among others) use a borrow bit.

 The second uses the identity that −x = (not x)+1 directly (i.e. without storing the carry bit inverted) and computes a−b as a+(not b)+1.
 The carry flag is set according to this addition, and subtract with carry computes a+not(b)+C, while subtract without carry acts as if the carry bit were set.
 The result is that the carry bit is set if a≥b, and clear if a<b.
 The System/360, ARM, POWER/PowerPC, 6502, MSP430, COP8, Am29000, i960, and 88000 processors use this convention.
 The 6502 is a particularly well-known example because it does not have a subtract without carry operation, so programmers must ensure that the carry flag is set before every subtract operation where a borrow is not required.